Real Change Begins With Real Talk.

 Preparing for NDBN Lobby Day

 NDBN encourages interested advocates to review material from previous years.

-The 2019 NDBN Lobby Day agenda is available for viewing here.
+The 2020 NDBN Lobby Day agenda will be available soon.

 Lee-DeLauro End Diaper Need Act of 2019 (H.R.1846)